mithrandyr/SimplySql/README.md

 * Updated -ConnectionName parameter on all cmdlets to no longer allow null or empty strings.
 * Added better handling around SqlTransactions when an error is thrown (for SQL Server this happens when the server takes longer than the connectionTimeout, however the transaction action (COMMIT or ROLLBACK) still goes through properly).
 * Added default value ("postgres") to -Database for Open-PostGreConnection.
+* Added -DBAPrivilege to Open-OracleConnection to allow connecting as SYSOPER or SYSDBA.

 ### 1.5.4